MartinEesmaa/VVCEasy/README.md

 vvencapp --qp 38 -i out.yuv -s 854x480 -r 30 -o vvc.266
 ```

-**NOTE: If you want have true lossless on your video, please visit http://ffv1.org/**
+**NOTE: If you want have true lossless on your video, please visit [FFV1](http://ffv1.org) or H.264 Lossless/H.265 Lossless/Libaom lossless video codec**

 Lossless video (minimum loss quality, only Y4M, Raw, Uncompressed video used) (or compress smaller than preset slow, use --preset slower):
 ```
 vvencapp --qp 18 -i out.yuv -s 854x480 -r 30 --preset slow -o vvc.266
 ```

-Note to Apple Mac OS and Linux users: Command with `./vvencapp`
+For Apple Mac OS and Linux terminal users: Command with `./vvencapp`

-Optional Windows Users using Windows PowerShell: Command with `.\vvencapp`
+For Windows Users using Windows PowerShell: Command with `.\vvencapp`

 Encode with VVENC (Best settings (lossless only of Y4M, Raw and Uncompressed video files), replace video size (-s), framerate (-r) and maximize threads of your cores (--threads), example) (Minimum loss quality) If you want true lossless video, use FFV1 latest version 3.4.
 (Necessary make smaller file slower than preset slow, use --preset slower)
 ```